Continuously export Microsoft Defender for Cloud data

-To view the event schemas of the exported data types, visit the Log Analytics table schemas.
+To view the event schemas of the exported data types, see Log Analytics table schemas.

-Export data to an Azure Event Hubs or Log Analytics workspace in another tenant
+Export data to an event hub or Log Analytics workspace in another tenant

-You cannot configure data to be exported to a log analytics workspace in another tenant when using Azure Policy to assign the configuration.
-This process only works with the REST API, and the configuration is unsupported in the Azure portal (due to requiring multitenant context).
-Azure Lighthouse does not resolve this issue with Policy, although you can use Lighthouse as the authentication method.
+You can't configure data to be exported to a Log Analytics workspace in another tenant if you use Azure Policy to assign the configuration.
+This process works only when you use the REST API to assign the configuration, and the configuration is unsupported in the Azure portal (because it requires a multitenant context).
+Azure Lighthouse doesn't resolve this issue with Azure Policy, although you can use Azure Lighthouse as the authentication method.

-When collecting data into a tenant, you can analyze the data from one central location.
+When you collect data in a tenant, you can analyze the data from one, central location.

-To export data to an Azure Event Hubs or Log Analytics workspace in a different tenant:
+To export data to an event hub or Log Analytics workspace in a different tenant:

-- In the tenant that has the Azure Event Hubs or Log Analytics workspace, invite a user from the tenant that hosts the continuous export configuration, or alternatively configure Azure Lighthouse for the source and destination tenant.
+- In the tenant that has the event hub or Log Analytics workspace, invite a user from the tenant that hosts the continuous export configuration, or you can configure Azure Lighthouse for the source and destination tenant.

-- If using Azure AD B2B Guest access, ensure that the user accepts the invitation to access the tenant as a guest.
+- If you use business-to-business (B2B) guest user access in Microsoft Entra ID, ensure that the user accepts the invitation to access the tenant as a guest.

-- If you're using a Log Analytics Workspace, assign the user in the workspace tenant one of these roles: Owner, Contributor, Log Analytics Contributor, Sentinel Contributor, or Monitoring Contributor.
+- If you use a Log Analytics workspace, assign the user in the workspace tenant one of these roles: Owner, Contributor, Log Analytics Contributor, Sentinel Contributor, or Monitoring Contributor.

 - Create and submit the request to the Azure REST API to configure the required resources.
-You'll need to manage the bearer tokens in both the context of the local (workspace) and the remote (continuous export) tenant.
+You must manage the bearer tokens in both the context of the local (workspace) tenant and the remote (continuous export) tenant.

 Continuously export to an event hub behind a firewall

-You can enable continuous export as a trusted service, so that you can send data to an event hub that has an Azure Firewall enabled.
+You can enable continuous export as a trusted service so that you can send data to an event hub that has Azure Firewall enabled.